gohugoio/hugo/content/en/content-management/summaries.md

 {{ end }}
 {{< /code >}}

-Note how the `.Truncated` boolean variable value may be used to hide the "Read More..." link when the content is not truncated; i.e., when the summary contains the entire article.
+Note how the `Truncated` method may be used to hide the "Read More..." link when the content is not truncated; i.e., when the summary contains the entire article.

+[`Truncated`]: /methods/page/truncated
 [`Permalink`]: /methods/page/permalink/
 [`RelPermalink`]: /methods/page/relpermalink/
 [`Summary`]: /methods/page/summary/